Skill3t/Tele-Schocken/API_Docu.md

 	* POST	/api/game							Add a new Game.
 	* POST	/api/game/<gid>/user/				Add a new User to a Game.
 	* GET	/api/game/<gid>/user/<uid>/dice 	Roll a given number of dice
 	* POST	/api/game/<gid>/chips				move chips from user to user or stack to user
-	*
+	* POST	/api/game/<gid>/start				Start the Game